-Many corporations are using publicity campaigns promoting the idea of Wellness.
-Kaiser Permanente's famous "Thrive," and recently the City of North Lake Tahoe posted a huge billboard in San Francisco reading;
+Many corporations are using publicity campaigns to promote the idea of Wellness.
+Kaiser Permanente's famous "Thrive," and recently, the City of North Lake Tahoe posted a huge billboard in San Francisco reading,

 "You called: you want your balance back.”

-Consumers are no longer clinging to the old definition, of health as the "absence of disease."
-Increasingly consumers and workers are seeking satisfying experiences and workplaces that acknowledge them as whole beings, and help them to achieve a sense of wellbeing and balance.
+Consumers are no longer clinging to the old definitions of health as the "absence of disease."
+Increasingly, consumers and workers seek satisfying experiences and workplaces that acknowledge them as whole beings and help them achieve a sense of well-being and balance.
 The beauty is that Wellness in not just a slogan.
 It is a win-win paradigm shift.

-Companies like Pillsbury and Coors are finding that establishing corporate wellness programs are improving their bottom line.
+Companies like Pillsbury and Coors find that establishing corporate wellness programs improves their bottom line.
 It is estimated that for every dollar spent on Wellness promotion, a company can expect a return on the average of three dollars.

-Please contact for more information about the wellness consulting program.
+Please get in touch with me for more information about the wellness consulting program.

 I can help you install or upgrade your External Wellness campaign and services in the following ways:

-Coordinate a Publicity campaign with services and enhanced employee skills and attitudes that deliver on your advertising promises.
+Coordinate a Publicity campaign with services and enhance employee skills and attitudes that deliver on your advertising promises.